seanstan95/Ty2Trainer/README.md

 ## Setup
 There is no setup required - simply download the most recent release and run Ty2Trainer.exe.
 Even if Ty 2 is closed, the trainer will check every 5 seconds for the game to be open, and then begin to update regularly as you interact with the game.

+**v1.0.1 Update**: The v1.0.1 release of the trainer now includes 2 settings in TyTrainer.exe.config.
+See the config file for detail on what each one does.

 ## Overview
 In its current state (version 1.0), this trainer contains support for the following:
 - X/Y/Z coordinates for Ty, Bunyips, Helicopter, Kart (racing), and Shazza's Truck